nplab/ETSI-SCTP-Conformance-Testsuite/sctp-d-tests/README.md

 ## Notes
 1. It is assumed that the MTU is 1500 bytes and that IPv4 is used as the network protocol.
 2. Requires multi-homing support (the peer needs more than one address) of packetdrill.
-This is tracked in [issue](https://github.com/nplab/packetdrill/issues/28).
+This is tracked in [issue 28](https://github.com/nplab/packetdrill/issues/28).
 3. Fix for [sctp-d-i-8-11](sctp-d-i-8-11.pkt): [head](https://svnweb.freebsd.org/changeset/base/286206).
 4. Socket layer based implementations don't limit the length of user messages to be received.
 Therefore the optional test doesn't apply.